klaytn/klaytn-dex-frontend/docs/modules.md

 - ABI (application binary interface) for Klaytn-DEX smart contracts and their methods
 - application configuration: hard-coded const values that have to be rewritten for each new deployment, such as whitelisted tokens, native token address, and network configuration

+Hard-coded const values can be updated.
+For example, you can add or remove tokens from the list of whitelisted tokens by changing the `WHITELIST_TOKENS` constant in `src/core/const`.

 ### Modules

 Each module has a specific domain and contains components, utils, store, etc. associated with this module's domain.